Welcome to MailChimp

 Links gives you a better idea of how well each tracked link within a campaign performed.
 On this screen, you’ll find a list of all tracked URLs from the campaign, along with the number of total and unique clicks for each one.
 If you’re viewing the report for a Regular Ol’ or RSS-Driven campaign, we’ll also populate a click map to give you a visual representation of how each link performed.

 Social reveals who has liked your campaign on Facebook, provides a list of the top influencers and referrers, and displays a map of clicks from around the globe.
 Keep in mind that before we can add Facebook stats to your campaign reports, you’ll need integrate your account with Facebook.

 If you’ve set up eCommerce360 in your account, all reports that it generates will be displayed in the E-commerce section.
 Here, you’ll find the total sales generated by the campaign, total number of conversions (orders received), and a breakdown of each subscriber's purchases.
 You can track sales from a click in your campaign all the way to purchase.
 This lets you see which customers make a purchase—and what they buy—after opening your campaign.

 The Conversations tab shows replies to your campaign when conversation tracking is enabled.
 Conversation tracking offers more flexibility than a standard reply-to email address by allowing other account users to receive email notifications when a subscriber replies to your campaign.
 Learn more about Conversations here.

-The Advanced reports section displays Google Analytics/Analytics360 data when applicable, as well as stats from integrations such as SurveyGizmo, Eventbrite, or SurveyMonkey.
+The Analytics360 reports section displays Google Analytics/Analytics360 data when applicable, as well as stats from integrations such as SurveyGizmo, Eventbrite, or SurveyMonkey.
 We’ll also show you a breakdown of the top email domains for your subscribers in the Email Domain Performance chart.